 For more colour scheming inspiration, check out our kitchen paint ideas.

-3. Match rustic furniture to a cottage kitchen
+4. Match rustic furniture to a traditional kitchen

 Nope, you don't need a bay window to create a cosy window seat.
 This space was design by Higham Furniture and the seat has been built in front of the window, adding a cosy place to sit but also plenty of extra storage underneath the seat cushion.
 It's a lovely way to get some softness and pattern into a kitchen.

-Looking for traditional kitchen ideas for a room with tiny windows?
+Does your traditional kitchen lack natural light?
 Consider choosing a colour that will amplify the natural light that does get in.
 This doesn't automatically mean painting your kitchen white – a vibrant yellow or orange shade applied around the window will add warmth as well as maximising light.

 Take care not to overwhelm a small kitchen window with a heavy window treatment – instead, pick a light, fabric blind like the one used here, by Vanessa Arbuthnott.